Skip to main content

 2020 became the 25th death anniversary of Flor Contemplacion.
 The "celebrations" came to a halt because of the COVID-19 pandemic.
 It was way back in 1995, during the rule of the late former Philippine president, Fidel R. Ramos, when it happened.
 It did spark a lot of discussion of whether or not Flor was innocent or not.
 It became a call for national outcry though another case was ongoing at that time namely the Vizconde Massacre case.
 Poor Hubert Jeffry Pagaspas Webb was falsely accused of a crime he couldn't have committed.
 Meanwhile, I feel that there was a stark contrast that happened.
 Why is there a stark contrast?
 Maybe, it's time to read and find out as we explore another old history topic.
 This is about Flor's execution in the nation of Singapore.

 I remember talking about trying to turn the Philippines into another Singapore.
 Some people are still too stuck with bad sentiments regarding Singapore because of the execution of Flor.
 It's not as if Singapore is the only country with wrongful executions.
 Yet, Flor was popularized as such like she was a heroine.
 I heard that former Philippine president Rodrigo R. Duterte did protest.
 Ramos nearly cut ties with Singapore and then decided it was time to "move on".
-Ramos has had dealings with the late Lee Kuan Yew and former Singaporean prime minister, Goh Chok Kong.
+Ramos has had dealings with the late Lee Kuan Yew and former Singaporean prime minister, Goh Chok Tong.
 I felt the sentiment was, "What?
 Do you want us to be like Singapore?
 Just remember our fellow Filipino, Flor Contemplacion."

 The Singaporean account regarding Flor